erfansahaf/kodekloud-downloader/readme.md

 ## Disclaimer

-- Use this extension at your risk
+- Use this extension at your risk.